ARlinklabs/docs/getting-started/quickstart.md

     Project Name: my-first-app
     Install Command: npm ci  # or yarn install
-    Build Command: npm run build  # or yarn build Output Directory: dist  # or build
+    Build Command: npm run build  # or yarn build Output Directory: dist  # or build this is where your static fiels are exported
     ```
 {% endtab %}
 {% endtabs %}